 To help you better understand when you should use a medical lien in a California injury or accident case, our California personal injury lawyers discuss below:

-- 3. Are agreements with doctors negotiable?
+- Are liens negotiable?

-- 6. What happens if I lose my case?
+- What if I lose my case?

 Most providers who work on a lien basis will only do so if they think the case is winnable.
 Since the provider is an expert in medicine, not law, it helps to have a referral from a lawyer the provider trusts.

-The lawyer can reassure the provider that your injury was the result of someone else’s
+The lawyer can reassure the provider that your injury was the result of someone else’s:

 - strict liability,